dfelinto/blender-manual/manual/editors/outliner/editing.rst

    This feature is not yet implemented.
 Delete
    Deletes the selected data-block.
-Add Library Override
+Make Library Override
-   Add a local :doc:`override </files/linked_libraries/library_overrides>` of this linked data-block.
+   Make a local :doc:`override </files/linked_libraries/library_overrides>` of this linked data-block.
-Add Library Override Hierarchy
+Make Library Override Hierarchy
-   Add a local :doc:`override </files/linked_libraries/library_overrides>` of this linked data-block, and its hierarchy of dependencies.
+   Mske a local :doc:`override </files/linked_libraries/library_overrides>` of this linked data-block, and its hierarchy of dependencies.
 Convert Proxy to Override
    Converts the selected :doc:`Proxy </files/linked_libraries/library_proxies>`